electric-eloquence/requerio/docs/methods.md

 | properties | `object` | An object of property:value pairs to set. |

 ### css(properties)
-Update `state.css` with both the real-time computed style of the actual element and the static style set by Cheerio or jQuery `.css()`.
-The real-time style will be keyed in camelCase.
-The static style key will be hyphenated.
-Requerio does not preemptively set all styles on the state, given how wasteful that would be across all styles across all organisms.
+Update `state.css` with the style set by Cheerio or jQuery `.css()`.
+In a DOM environment, a snapshot of the real-time style will be keyed in camelCase.
+In all environments, the static style key will be hyphenated.

 | Param | Type | Description |
 | --- | --- | --- |